 If you’re looking forward to betting on sports online in SD, the wait is going to be even longer.

 The truth is not many state lawmakers enjoy sitting on their hands while watching other states generate extra tax revenue.
 In short, money talks and we believe that with the approved ballow measure sitting on their desks legislators will likely move quickly to finalize and approve sports betting.

 2020 has been an important year and we expect 2021 will be important for the state’s progress towards a finalized sports betting bill.

-Right now we encourage patience since there isn’t much to do except wait and keep our collective fingers crossed.
+Right now we encourage some patience since there isn’t much to do except wait and keep our collective fingers crossed.

 Luckily for residents, the state has a fairly progressive view on gambling in general and already sees the benefits of tourism money coming in from visitors to Deadwood who enjoy gambling and the historic atmosphere that comes with it.